IRTF-HRPC/draft-association/draft-association.md

 Methodology
 ============

-The point of departure of the present work {{RFC8280}} is an initial effort to expose the relationship between human rights and the Internet architecture, specifically protocols and standards.
-As such, {{RFC8280}} was inductive and explorative in nature.
-The methodology in this previous work was based on the discourse analysis of RFCs, interviews with members of the IETF community, and participant observation in IETF working groups, with the goal to identify technical concepts that relate to human rights.
-This work resulted in the proposal of guidelines to describe a relationship between the right to peaceful assembly and association and connectivity, security, censorship resistance, anonymity, pseudonymity, accessibility, decentralization, adaptability, and outcome transparency.

 In this document, we deepen our exploration of human rights and protocols by assessing one specific set of human rights: freedom of association and assembly, abbreviated here as FAA.
 Our methodology for doing so is the following: first, we provide a brief twofold literature review addressing the philosophical and legal definitions of FAA and how this right has already been interpreted or analyzed concerning the digital.
 This literature review is not exhaustive nor systematic but aims at providing some lines of questioning that could later be used for protocol development.
 The second part of our methodology looks at some cases of Internet protocols that are relevant to the sub-questions highlighted in the literature review, and analyze how these protocols facilitate and inhibit the right to peaceful assembly and association.